beginner-corp/learn.begin.com/src/md/basic/backend/rest.md

 npm start
 ```

-2. Let's take a look at the `.arc` file in the root of the project.
+2. Let's take a look at the `app.arc` file in the root of the project.
 This file is a manifest for the entire application.
 It defines the location of static assets, http routes as separate Lambda handlers, and a DynamoDB table.

 ```bash
 @app